 Keep in mind that these add ons can be placed almost anywhere.
 I have a lot of these features on my plywood workbench and other places that are not workbenches around my shop.
 So don’t think that you can’t utilize these solutions if you do not own this workbench.
 BUT, I do find this workbench super handy and useful.
 I actually own two.

-Don’t forget that I do have a set of plans HERE for all for all of the add ons if you are interested.
+Don’t forget that I do have a set of free armor workbench upgrade plans here for all for all of the add-ons if you are interested!!